 A Corporate Records Book, or binder, is where you put copies of all the most important core documents that make your company what it is in the eyes of the law – Articles of Incorporation, Bylaws, meeting minutes, stock certificate ledger, stock certificates, stock certificate stubs, stock transfer documents, etc. It’s very common.
 Sure, have them online or thumb drive as well, but this is a long-standing tradition for corporations.

-Appoint at least 1 director who among other things will oversee the corp until the first shareholder meeting where new directors will be voted in.
-Prepare an “Incorporator Statement” with complete names and addresses of each director and keep it in your records book.
-Once elected, an initial meeting should:
+Appoint at least 1 director who will oversee the Kansas corporation until the first shareholder meeting where new directors will be voted in.
+Prepare an “Incorporator Statement” with complete names/addresses of directors and keep in your records book.
+Meeting should include:

 How much time did you and your corporate team spend on choosing where to establish your brand’s financial foundations?
-Do you already have a very experienced and knowledgeable CFO who understands the many different options in terms of local, state, and national banks/credit unions?
+Do you already have an experienced and knowledgeable CFO who understands the many different options in terms of local, state, and national banks/credit unions?

 This is an important decision that shouldn’t be taken lightly by any stretch of the imagination.
-Check out this short breakdown of the perks with many mainstream Business Checking Accounts to start brushing up if need be.
+Check out this breakdown of the perks with many mainstream Business Checking Accounts to start brushing up.

 Honestly, this is the step where a business attorney needs to come into the picture, especially if your regulatory load is on the high-end.
 At bare minimum consider having a filing service handy to help.